Air embolism is blockage of blood supply to organs caused by bubbles in an artery.

 Divers who lose consciousness during ascent or very shortly afterward are assumed to have air embolism.
 They must be treated promptly.
 Imaging tests are sometimes done but are not always reliable.

-People are immediately put in a recumbent position and given oxygen.
-They must be returned at once to a high-pressure environment, so that the air bubbles are compressed and forced to dissolve in the blood.
+People are immediately made to lie down and given oxygen.
+They must be returned as soon as possible to a high-pressure environment, so that the air bubbles are compressed and forced to dissolve in the blood.
 Many medical centers have high-pressure (recompression or hyperbaric) chambers for this purpose.

 Flying, even at a low altitude, reduces atmospheric pressure and allows bubbles to expand further, but it can be justified if it saves substantial time in getting people to a suitable chamber.
 If possible, people should fly in a plane pressurized to sea level, or the plane should not fly above 2,000 feet (610 meters).